exercism/common-lisp/concepts/filtering/about.md

 # About

-Filtering is the application of a predicate function (a function that evaluates to a boolean value) to a sequence of objects.
+Filtering is the process of creating a sequence from another sequence by copying all but certain elements from the original sequence.
-Those objects for which the predicate evaluates to true are returned.
+The choice of which items to include in the new sequence can be done by a predicate function (a function that evaluates to a boolean value), or by equality with a specific object.

 ## Removing by a predicate